Myanmar government says case against Reuters journalists can proceed

 Zaw Htay could not be reached on Monday to clarify whether Htin Kyaw or Suu Kyi had been personally involved in the decision, or if other officials had signed off on the president’s behalf.

-Suu Kyi, head of the ruling National League for Democracy (NLD), is barred from the presidency under a constitution written by the military.
-But she effectively runs the country in the role of “state counselor”.
+Suu Kyi, head of the ruling National League for Democracy, is barred from the presidency under a constitution written by the military.
+But she effectively runs the country in the role of “state counsellor”.

-Approval from the president’s office is needed before court proceedings can begin in a case brought under the Official Secrets Act.
-Section 13 of the Act states: “No Court shall take cognizance of any offense under this Act unless upon complaint made by order of, or under authority from, the President of the Union.”

 Zaw Htay said the journalists’ legal rights were being respected.
 “Your reporters are protected by the rule of the law,” he said.
 “All I can say is the government can guarantee the rule of law.”

-Asked on Mizzima Television what he would do for the detained journalists, Information Minister Pe Myint said: “When I know all the facts of the current case, I will work to do what I can.”

-Pe Myint is a former editor of the People’s Age in Yangon and was Wa Lone’s boss when the journalist worked at the paper in his first job as a reporter.

-The two journalists had worked on Reuters coverage of a crisis that has seen an estimated 655,000 Rohingya Muslims flee from a fierce military crackdown on militants in western Rakhine state.
+The two reporters had worked on Reuters coverage of a crisis that has seen an estimated 655,000 Rohingya Muslims flee from a fierce military crackdown on militants in western Rakhine state.

-The Ministry of Information said last week that they had “illegally acquired information with the intention to share it with foreign media”, and released a photo of the pair in handcuffs.
+The Ministry of Information said last week that the journalists had “illegally acquired information with the intention to share it with foreign media”, and released a photo of the pair in handcuffs.

 It said they were being investigated under the 1923 Official Secrets Act, which carries a maximum prison sentence of 14 years.